-We are a pharmaceutical company engaged in the development of drugs for the treatment of severe psychiatric and neurological diseases.
-Since our inception in May 1998, our activities have primarily been associated with the development of our lead product, CORLUXTM, for the treatment of the psychotic features of PMD under an exclusive patent license from Stanford University.
-We have been granted "fast track" status by the FDA with respect to CORLUX for the treatment of the psychotic features of PMD.
-We have completed the analysis of our first two large, double-blind trials, and plan to initiate additional clinical trials in 2004, including two pivotal clinical trials in the United States to support our NDA.
-We also initiated a proof of concept clinical study in 2003 to explore the tolerability and efficacy of CORLUX in improving cognition in patients with mild to moderate Alzheimer's disease.
+We are a pharmaceutical company developing medications for the treatment of severe psychiatric and neurological diseases.
+Since our inception in May 1998, our activities have primarily been associated with the development of our lead product, C-1073, for the treatment of PMD.
+We have been granted fast track status by the FDA with respect to C-1073 and it is currently in Phase III clinical trials.
+The trials are being conducted in more than 25 clinical sites and we expect to complete the analysis of the first Phase III trial by the end of 2002 and of the second phase by the end of 2003.
 Specifically, our activities have included:

-- product development; - designing, funding and overseeing clinical trials; - · regulatory and clinical affairs; and - intellectual property prosecution and expansion.
+- product development; - . designing, funding and overseeing clinical trials; - . regulatory and clinical affairs; and - . intellectual property prosecution and expansion.

-Historically, we have financed our operations and internal growth primarily through private placements of our preferred stock rather than through collaborative or partnership agreements.
-Therefore, we have no research funding or collaborative payments payable to us and the funding we received from one research institution is repayable to that organization subject to the terms of our convertible note.
+Historically, we have financed our operations and internal growth primarily through private placements of preferred stock rather than through collaborative or partnership agreements.
+Therefore we have no research funding or collaborative payments payable to us nor have we received any payments which are refundable or subject to performance milestones.

-We are in the development stage and have incurred significant losses since our inception because we have not generated any revenue, and do not expect to generate any revenue for the foreseeable future.
-As of December 31, 2003 we had a deficit accumulated during the development stage of approximately \$37.8 million.
-Our historical operating losses have resulted principally from our research and development activities, including clinical trial activities for CORLUX, drug discovery research, non-clinical activities such as toxicology and carcinogenicity studies, manufacturing process development and regulatory activities, as well as general and administrative expenses.
-We expect to continue to incur net losses over the next several years as we complete our CORLUX clinical trials, apply for regulatory approvals, expand development of GR-II antagonists for new indications, acquire and develop treatments in other therapeutic areas, establish sales and marketing capabilities and expand our operations.
+We have incurred significant losses since our inception because we have not generated any revenues.
+As of September 30, 2001 we had a deficit accumulated during the development stage of \$4,746,060.
+Our historical operating losses have resulted principally from our research and development activities, including Phase III and Phase II clinical trial activities for C-1073, and general and administrative expenses.
+We expect to continue to incur net losses over the next several years as we complete our C-1073 clinical trials, apply for regulatory approvals, expand development of GR-II antagonists for new indications, acquire and develop treatments in other therapeutic areas, establish sales and marketing capabilities and expand our operations.
+We expect that our financial results will fluctuate from quarter to quarter and that such fluctuations may be substantial and will vary dependent on many factors, including: